-“It’s so easy to measure your blood pressure with an easy to use device” says Dr Brenske.
+“It’s so easy to measure your BP with an easy to use device” says Dr Brenske.
 “Both arm and wrist blood pressure monitors are great ways to take small steps in measuring blood pressure.
 For accurate results, remember to take several readings”.

 Improving your blood pressure through your mood

 Gain Perspective – When encountering a frustrating situation ask yourself: will this matter six months from now?
 A lot of our daily setbacks do not matter for our long-term quality of life.

 This was shared by Meik Wiking, CEO of the Research Institute of Happiness.
 It’s a personal favourite which I keep in my phone (a colleague once had it written on a post it note and I figured I would need to see it again, and again!).
 Other favourite of mine that Miek shared is:

 Learn to say no – We often try and pack too much into our daily or weekly schedule.
 Be realistic when you are making your to do lists.
 This may require you to consider your priorities, make difficult choices and saying no.